 A mile inland, by the Loch of Isibister, is another RSPB reserve, The Loons, an area of marshland where you can see breeding and migrating wildfowl and waders.
 Further east, between Boarhouse Loch and Hundland Loch, is the Kirbuster Farm Museum, the last surviving Orkney 'black house' which was inhabited till the 1960s and gives an insight into 19th-century rural life on the islands.
 Info - Mar-Oct Mon-Sat 1030-1300 and 1400-1700, Sun 1400-1900.
 Free.

-A short distance inland from here, at Sandwick, is Orkney's only brewery, housed in the old Quoyloo School.
+A short distance inland from Skara Brae (see separate entry below), at Sandwick, is Orkney's only brewery, housed in the old Quoyloo School.
 It brews the island's Raven Ale and various bottled beers, including Skull-splitter, named after the Viking Earl, Thorfinn Skull-splitter.
 South of the Bay of Skaill is Yesnaby, one of the most spectacular places on the islands, where the cliffs have been eroded into a series of stacks and geos by the fierce Atlantic seas.
 An exhilarating, and precarious, half-mile walk south from the car park and old Second World War lookout post brings you to Yesnaby Castle, a huge sea stack similar to the Old Man of Hoy.
 It's a dramatic sight, especially in a full force gale.
-Sleeping

 West Mainland Hotels & Accommodation